lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 "{a0: 1u32, a1: 2u32, a2: 3u32}"
 ```

 Now we can execute the `aleo run` command.
-We will clean and rebuild the project to pick up the new code:
+We will clean the project to pick up the new code:

 ```
-aleo clean && aleo build && aleo run sum_one_to_array3 "{a0: 0u32, a1: 1u32, a2: 2u32}"
+aleo clean && aleo run sum_one_to_array3 "{a0: 0u32, a1: 1u32, a2: 2u32}"
 ```

 And we get the new array3 element as output: